cloud-of-things/cot-java-rest-sdk/README.md

 # Cloud of Things Java Rest SDK

-This is an SDK to interface with the [Cloud of Things](https://m2m.telekom.com/our-offering/cloud-of-things/) by T-Systems International GmbH
+The [Cloud of Things](https://m2m.telekom.com/our-offering/cloud-of-things/) (German Cloud der Dinge) is a platform for the Internet of Things by T-Systems International GmbH.
+Inside this repository you will find a Java based SDK to interface with the Cloud of Things API.

 _Current version is: 1.0.0_